walkingwithgrace/walkingwithgrace.org.uk/_posts/news/2016-01-17-support-from-local-business.md

 ![Eden Villas]({{ site.urlimg }}eden-villas.png)

-Many Thanks to Kevin and Shirly McCarthy and all the staff for their kind donation
+Many Thanks to Kevin and Shirley McCarthy and all the staff for their kind donation

 ## Other Post